coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 1. Run the following SQL to grant the InsuranceLake AWS Glue ETL jobs role access to your Amazon Redshift database and the Data Catalog through Amazon Redshift Spectrum.

     {: .note }
-    In the below SQL, we explicitly create the Redshift user for the AWS Glue job IAM role so the `GRANT` statements succeed without having to run the ETL jobs once to create the user automatically (which would fail due to missing permissions).
+    In the below SQL, we explicitly create the Amazon Redshift user for the AWS Glue job IAM role so the `GRANT` statements succeed without having to run the ETL jobs once to create the user automatically (which would fail due to missing permissions).

     {: .important }
     Modify the below SQL statements to use the correct AWS Glue role name and Amazon Redshift database name.